The Factor Game is a two-person game in which players find

 number and colors it (as shown below in blue).
 The second person colors

-all the proper factors (as shown below in green) of the first person's
+all the proper factors (as shown below in red) of the first person's

 number.
 The roles are switched and play continues until there are no